ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 see multiple versions of the “same” PFF.
 This amounts to different implementations of metadata structures being used by the different imaging systems manufactured by a single company.
-Thus while the file extensions have unified, the diversity of image file sets seem to be still increasing.
+Thus while the file extensions have unified, the diversity of image file sets seems to be still increasing.
 For Bio-Formats, this trend has created a problem — a file that is supported based on its file name or extension may not be supported simply because we have never received an example of a particular version of a PFF.
 The only solution